AFLplusplus/AFLplusplus/docs/notes_for_asan.md

 # Notes for using ASAN with afl-fuzz

   This file discusses some of the caveats for fuzzing under ASAN, and suggests a handful of alternatives.
-See README for the general instruction manual.
+See README.md for the general instruction manual.

 ## 1) Short version